Coaming

 Coaming is any vertical surface on a ship designed to deflect or prevent entry of water.
 It usually consists of a raised section of deck plating around an opening, such as a cargo hatch.
 Coamings also provide a frame onto which to fit a hatch cover.

-The protective metal sheeting or plating protecting against water entry into ventilation shafts in large ships is called a coaming as it suits this purpose.
+The protective metal sheeting or plating protecting against water entry into ventilation shafts in large ships is called a coaming as it fulfills the same water-deflection purpose.

 The term was borrowed by the aviation industry to refer to a low rim around the opening for an unenclosed cockpit.

 The origin of the term is unknown.

 Coaming also refers to the raised structure around the cockpit of a kayak.